-The Company uses certain non-GAAP financial operating measures.
-For example, we exclude the effects of exchange rate fluctuations when discussing our historical performance.
+In certain instances we present financial results excluding the effect of restructuring charges and separation costs.
+In addition, in certain instances, we exclude the effects of foreign exchange rate fluctuations when discussing our historical performance.
 Such information is supplemental to information presented in accordance with GAAP and is not intended to represent a presentation in accordance with GAAP.
 In discussing our historical and expected future results and financial condition, we believe it is meaningful for investors to be made aware of and to be assisted in a better understanding of, on a period-to-period comparative basis, of financial amounts both including and excluding these identified items, as well as the impact of exchange rate fluctuations on operating results and financial condition.
 We believe such additional non-GAAP information provides investors with an overall perspective of the period-to-period performance of our core business.
-In addition, management internally reviews each of these non-GAAP measures to evaluate performance with respect to our core continuing business.
+In addition, management internally reviews each of these non-GAAP measures to evaluate performance on a comparative period-to-period basis in terms of absolute performance, trends and expected future performance with respect to our core continuing business.
 A material limitation of these non-GAAP measures is that such measures do not reflect actual GAAP amounts.
 We compensate for such limitations by presenting the accompanying reconciliation to the most directly comparable GAAP measure.
 These non-GAAP measures may not be comparable to similarly titled measures used by other companies.